redhat-na-ssa/openshift-dev-workflows-gitops-cluster-bootstrap/README.md

 ## Applying the Github oAuth configuration to your Openshift cluster

-With the Github Org and oAuth Apps propertly created, now is time to apply the required configuration in your cluster.
+With the Github Org and oAuth Apps properly created, now is time to apply the required configuration in your cluster.

-**<mark>To make things easy I created a script to guide you in this configuration.
-Just execute the `bootstrap-scripts/setup-github-oauth.sh` and follow the instructions.</mark>**
+**To make things easy I created a script to guide you in this configuration.
+Just execute the `bootstrap-scripts/setup-github-oauth.sh` and follow the instructions.**

+> **NOTE:** After you create the github secrets the Patch Operator will catch the secret `ocp-github-app-credentials` (should be present in the `openshift-config` namespaces) and automatically configure the Cluster oAuth resource for you.
+In a couple of seconds you should be able to access the cluster using Github as an Identity Provider.